 - If you have acne-prone skin, make sure to test an area first to ensure the product won’t clog your pores, causing unwanted flare-ups.

 - Rosehip seed oil can be used on the face and neck since it absorbs quickly without leaving an oily residue.
-Just remember you only need 2–3 drops.
+Just remember you only need two to three drops.

 Rosehip Oil: Is It the Ultimate Anti-Aging Oil?